+Combining coiled-coil and compositional complexity analysis can also be used to detect if other types of low complexity regions cause false prediction of coiled-coils.
 Figure 3 shows the blxOmni results for the C. elegans protein C25A11.4A.
 COILS2 gives a strong coiled-coil signal with most parameters, and SEG indicates low complexity.
-However, PSEG produces repetitive low-complexity segments in a wide variety of periods, which suggests that the coiled-coil prediction was fooled by a strongly biased sequence composition.
-The residues reported by PSEG, visible in the Blixem window in Figure 3, indicate that the region is very rich in glutamate and argninine.
+However, PSEG produces repetitive low complexity segments in a wide variety of periods, which suggests that the coiled-coil prediction was fooled by a strongly biased sequence composition.
+The residues reported by PSEG, visible in the Blixem window in figure 3, indicate that the region is very rich in glutamate and argninine.
 This "oversensitivity" to regions with charged residues was also noted by the authors of COILS2.
 This analysis further illustrates that COILS2 alone, in the absence of complexity and periodicity analysis, would probably give a misleading concept of the nature of this sequence.

-Transmembrane Analysis
+Transmembrane analysis

-A special case of biased sequence composition are regions of the polypeptide that span a membrane.
-Because of the lipid environment, the protein is constrained to hydrophobic residues, particularly for α -helices that are exposed on all sides to the lipids.
-Transmembrane α -helices that have hydrophilic interactions with other helices are generally less hydrophobic.
-Sophisticated transmembrane prediction programs improve accuracy by exploiting the difference in charged residues between loops on the cytoplasmic and noncytoplasmic sides of the membrane.25-27 The most striking difference is the preference for the positively charged lysine and arginine on the cytoplasmic side.
-Incorporating such signals also allows the topology (i.e., the orientation relative to the cytoplasm) to be predicted.
-Transmembrane segment prediction is not only important from a structural point of view but also gives a strong indication of a protein's localization.
+A special case of biased sequence composition, are regions of the polypeptide that span a membrane.
+Because of the lipid environment, the protein is constrained to hydrophobic residues, particularly for alpha-helices that are exposed on all sides to the lipids.
+Transmembrane alpha helices that have hydrophilic interactions with other helices are generally less hydrophobic.
+Sophisticated transmembrane prediction programs improve accuracy by exploiting the difference in charged residues between loops on the cytoplasmic and non-cytoplasmic sides of the membrane (Claros and von Heijne 1994; Persson and Argos 1997; von Heijne and Gavel 1988).
+The most striking difference is the preference for the positively charged lysine and arginine on the cytoplasmic side.
+Incorporating such signals also allows the topology, i.e. the orientation relative to the cytoplasm, to be predicted.

+Transmembrane segment prediction is not only important from a structural point of view, but also gives a strong indication of a protein's localization.
 Transmembrane prediction programs are prone to predict signal peptides as integral membrane segments.